Linux For Normies (from a normie's point of view)

 For example, Ubuntu and its derivates have a software centre which makes installing packages a lot easier.
 It also comes with a straightfoward installer.

 Once you're done with the installation, by default most of your needed software/drivers have already been installed.
 Except for the software you want of course.
-90% of Linux distros will have Chrome or Firefox by default, a good file manager, video player and other apps you will need.

 b.
 Someone Who Is Actually Tech-Savvy But Never Used Linux.